Most parents have to answer this frightening question, eventually. “When is it time to get my kids their own smartphone?”

 - KIK – Allows anyone to contact and direct message your child.
 Kids can bypass traditional messaging features and KIK gives users unlimited access to anyone, anywhere at any time.

 - WHISPER – This anonymous social network promotes sharing secrets with strangers.
 It also reveals a user’s location so people can meet in person.

 If your kids have any of these apps on their devices, make sure to have a conversation with them about online safety.
-Some of the apps on the list pose less of a risk than others, but make sure to remove the dating apps.
+Some of the apps on the list pose less risk than others but make sure to remove the dating apps.
 There’s no need for a child to be using a dating app, ever!